-HFCs were only commercialized in the early 1990s, and so while HFCs have caused only 1% of total global warming to date, production, consumption, and emissions of these factory-made gases are growing at a rate of 10-15% per year, 13 which will cause a doubling every five to seven years.
-HFC growth is accelerating as HFCs are used as substitutes to replace ozone depleting substances (ODSs) and as the demand grows for the appliances that use these refrigerants.
-14 See Figure 1.
+HFCs were first commercialized in the early 1990s, and have caused only 1% of total global warming to date; however, production, consumption, and emissions of these factory-made gases are growing at a rate of 10-15% per year, 20 which will cause a doubling every five to seven years.
+HFC growth is accelerating as HFCs are used as substitutes to replace HCFCs and as the demand grows for the appliances that use these refrigerants.
+21 See Figure 1.
 HFCs and other fluorinated greenhouse gases are the fastest growing climate pollutants in many countries, including the U.S., E.U., Australia, China, and India.
-15
+22